ashrithssreddy/Times_of_Twitter/README.md

-# **Twitter Newspaper**
+# **Times of Twitter**

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-**Twitter Newspaper** is a tool that extracts tweets from your Twitter feed, summarizes them using AI, formats the summarized content into a newspaper-style PDF, and emails it to you every morning.
+**Times of Twitter** is a tool that extracts tweets from your Twitter feed, summarizes them using AI, formats the summarized content into a newspaper-style PDF, and emails it to you every morning.
 This allows you to receive a daily digest of relevant information from your feed in a clean, readable format.

 ![Logo](img/logo.webp)